 Employee contends that Agency did not consider Priority Reemployment prior to the termination as prescribed in D.C.
 Code § 1-624.02(a)(3).
-He also maintained that although he was placed on both the ARPP and DEP, Agency did not seek to place him in other positions before the RIF determination was made.
+She also maintained that although she was placed on both the ARPP and DEP, Agency did not seek to place her in other positions before the RIF determination was made.
 Employee explained that the ARPP entitled displaced employees to priority consideration for reemployment in the agency from which they are separated pursuant to a RIF.
 Employee argued that Agency violated this provision by filling available career service positions within Agency with new individuals not on the ARPP list.

 D.C.
 Official Code § 1-624.02(a)(3) provides that employees separated pursuant to a RIF under this section are to be afforded consideration for priority reemployment.
 In the RIF notice dated September 22, 2021, Agency indicated that employees in Tenure Groups I and II who received a separation notice pursuant to a RIF have a right to priority placement consideration through the ARPP.
 It further noted that placement assistance through the D.C.
-Department of
+Department of Human Resources DEP for vacancies in other District Agencies would also be provided to employees in Tenure Groups I and II.26